Wasson family donation enlarges Flint Creek Headwaters Preserve

 SPRINGTOWN -- The Northwest Arkansas Land Trust announced Thursday the donation of 67 acres by the family of John Wasson that greatly expands the Flint Creek Headwaters Preserve.

-Wasson was born and raised in Springtown and spent his youth surrounded by the natural beauty of the headwaters of Flint Creek, according to a news release from the land trust.
+Wasson was born and raised in Springtown and spent his youth surrounded by the natural beauty of Flint Creek, according to a news release from the land trust.

-Wasson was responsible for the beginnings of what is now Flint Creek Headwaters Preserve in Springtown, and his family decided to honor his vision for perpetual protection of the area by donating most of the remaining Wasson property to the land trust, more than tripling the size of the preserve, the release states.
+Wasson was responsible for the beginnings of what is now Flint Creek Headwaters Preserve in Springtown, and his family decided to honor his vision for perpetual protection of the area by donating most of the remaining Wasson property to the land trust, more than quadrupling the size of the preserve from 20 to 87 acres, the release states.

 Springtown is in western Benton County, just east of Gentry.

-Wasson was a professor at UCLA, where he was recognized as a world expert on meteorites.
-In the last decade of his life, he became passionate about protecting the headwaters of Flint Creek so others could enjoy the clear waters, limestone cliffs and dense canopy of overhanging trees his family had for decades, according to the release.
+Wasson was a professor at University of California, Los Angeles, where he was recognized as a world expert on meteorites.
+In the last decade of his life, he became passionate about protecting the headwater of Flint Creek so others could enjoy the clear water, limestone cliffs and dense canopy of overhanging trees his family had for decades, according to the release.

 Wasson died in September 2020.
-His family decided to honor his vision by donating the remaining Wasson property to the trust.
-The donation brings the size of the preserve to 87 acres, according to the release.
+His family decided to honor his vision by donating the remaining Wasson property to the trust, according to the release.

 "My grandmother, Ruth Taylor Wasson Brooks, liked to walk this path to her favorite swimming hole," said daughter Christina Wasson.
 "I'm glad it will be maintained for future generations."